Introduction

 Sweet potato roots continue to grow until the leaves are killed by frost or until soil temperatures fall consistently below 65ºF, whichever comes first.
 Time of harvest is often determined by digging up a few representative plants and determining the percentage of roots in the size classes.
 When tops of the plants turn black after the first frost, it is imperative to harvest as quickly as possible regardless of root size.

-sweet potato roots are very susceptible to damage at harvest.
+Sweet potato roots are very susceptible to damage at harvest.
 The roots do not have a thick protective outer layer of cells such as that on white potato tubers.
 Abrasions and wounds can lead to rots in storage.
 Studies have shown that mowing vines 10-14 days before harvest can help increase skin toughness and minimize harvest damage.

 Curing immediately after harvesting is recommended.
 This minimizes damage and loss during storage by healing harvest wounds.
 To cure, maintain roots in temperatures between 80-86ºF and a high relative humidity (85-95%) for 4-7 days.
 This forms a corky periderm layer below the damaged areas which limits microbial invasion and water loss.
 A freshly harvested sweet potato is more starchy than sweet.
 During curing and storage, starches in the sweet potato are converted to sugars, improving flavor.
 Wait at least 3 weeks after harvest before consuming the roots to permit the starches to convert to sugars for maximum eating quality.

 Sweet potatoes can maintain excellent quality for up to a year in proper storage conditions.
 The ideal storage conditions for sweet potato are the same as for winter squash; moderately warm (55-60ºF) at 60-75% relative humidity.
+Storage temperatures that drop below 55ºF can cause chilling injury which will render tubers unmarketable.